 Members of Wildlife Queensland’s PlatypusWatch and Watergum met with the Minister for the Environment and the Great Barrier Reef and Minister for Science and Youth Affairs, the Hon Meaghan Scanlon MP, in late February to discuss platypus conservation issues in Queensland and brief her on the urgency of increasing platypus protection in the state.
 Issues discussed included:

 - change the legislation/regulation around the use of enclosed yabby traps (Opera House Nets)

 - call for a review of the conservation status of the platypus

 Platypus under threat

-The iconic platypus faces an increasing number of threats impacting their survival.
-It is currently listed as Near Threatened under the International Union for Conservation of Nature (IUCN) Red List but not currently listed at risk under Australia’s Environmental Protection and Biodiversity Act 1999 (EPBC Act).
+The iconic platypus faces an increasing number of threats impacting its survival.
+It is currently listed as Near Threatened under the International Union for Conservation of Nature (IUCN) Red List but is not currently listed at risk under Australia’s Environmental Protection and Biodiversity Act 1999 (EPBC Act).